 MIRA is compatible with both Natural Cycles and Hormone Replacement Therapy Cycles

 NC: Day 7 after LH Surge or hCG Administration

 MIRA Sample Submission Process

-A simple procedure that can be done directly at your fertility clinic.
-A MIRA sample submission kit is included to provide the tools needed for collecting an endometrial biopsy sample for the analysis
+This simple procedure can be done directly at your fertility clinic.
+A MIRA sample submission kit is included to provide the tools needed for collecting an endometrial biopsy sample for the analysis.

 Complete the Forms

 Fill out the Sample Submission Form and ask the patient to complete the Consent Form (included in the kit).

 Schedule the Biopsy

 Endometrial biopsy should be scheduled based on either natural cycles or hormone replacement therapy cycles*.

 Obtain the Sample